unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/05_store/02_entity-stores/01_model-data.md

 ![Add property](images/05.jpg "Add property")

-Your are then invited to specify the following attributes for the new property:
+You are then invited to specify the following **attributes** for the new property.

 ### Name